emilePi/emilePi.github.io/content/authors/admin/_index.md

 - Principal Investigators
 ---

+I have started a postdoctoral position in September with [Julie Delon](https://judelo.github.io) between the [MAP5](https://map5.mi.parisdescartes.fr) lab at Université Paris Cité and the [DMA](https://www.math.ens.psl.eu) lab at ENS (Paris).

-I recently completed my PhD on *"Stochastic Super-resolution and Inverse Problems: From Gaussian Conditional Sampling to Diffusion Models"* under the supervision of [Bruno Galerne](https://www.idpoisson.fr/galerne/) (defended on July 10, 2025).
+I have completed my PhD on *"Stochastic Super-resolution and Inverse Problems: From Gaussian Conditional Sampling to Diffusion Models"* under the supervision of [Bruno Galerne](https://www.idpoisson.fr/galerne/) (defended on July 10, 2025).
 In this work, I studied sampling for inverse problems, with a particular focus on **stochastic super-resolution** within the mathematical framework of Gaussian image distributions and using diffusion models.
 The manuscript will be available online soon, but some of the results are presented in the *Featured Publications* section.

-I’m happy to be starting a postdoctoral position in September with [Julie Delon](https://judelo.github.io).